 Azrieli Group has four operating senior homes with aboveground built-up areas of approx. 115 thousand sqm (excluding areas attributed to the LTC unit and to retail areas), which comprise approx. 1,142 senior housing units.
 The Company is also building another project in Rishon LeZion with approx. 274 residential units of a total area of approx. 31 thousand sqm (excluding areas attributed to the LTC unit and to retail areas).
-In addition, during 2022, approval was received for a zoning plan for additional rights, including for senior housing, in the Azrieli
+In addition, during

-Jerusalem mall.
+2022, approval was received for a zoning plan for additional rights, including for senior housing, in the Azrieli Jerusalem mall.
 For further details, see Section 4.1.2 of the board of directors' report in the 2022 Periodic Report, which is included herein by reference.

-Balance of the Group's properties in the senior housing segment - totaled approx. NIS 3.1 billion on June 30, 2023, similar to the balance on December 31, 2022.
+Balance of the Group's properties in the senior housing segment - totaled approx. NIS 3.2 billion on 30 September 2023 compared with approx. NIS 3.1 billion on 31 December 2022.
+The change derives from investments in the segment's properties.